-Unlike self-powered RVs, which must be insured, there really is no particular insurance necessary by legislation to pull a caravan, if you will be renting one for a vacation or purchasing one.
+Unlike self-powered RVs and motorhomes, which must be insured, there really is no particular insurance necessary by legislation to pull a caravan, if you will be renting one for a vacation or purchasing one.
 Towing a caravan back to your vehicle does not always need the purchase of insurance.
 However, you may wish to get additional coverage.
 This is why.

 Full insurance on the automobile you will be towing will usually contain an additional provision for transporting caravans or trailers, although this insurance coverage is limited.